MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/office-2010-end-support-roadmap.md

 To help with assessing application compatibility with Microsoft 365 Apps, we recommend using the Readiness Toolkit for Office add-ins and VBA.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your enterprise assess its readiness to move to Microsoft 365 Apps.

-You can download the Readiness Toolkit for free from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?linkid=859119).
+You can [download the Readiness Toolkit](https://www.microsoft.com/download/details.aspx?id=55983) for free from the Microsoft Download Center.
 For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](../readiness-toolkit-application-compatibility-microsoft-365-apps.md).

 ## Assess your infrastructure and environment

-To decide how to upgrade to Microsoft 365 Apps, you should evaluate your infrastructure and environment, including the following:
+To decide how to upgrade to Microsoft 365 Apps, you should evaluate your infrastructure and environment, including the following areas:

 - Number and distribution of your clients, including required languages.